-The following standards are recommended:
+The following standards are mandatory:

-(B) Written policy and procedure require that within a reasonable length of time, depending on child's attitude and behavior, the child has the cause for any disciplinary action explained to him/her and has an opportunity to explain the behavior leading to disciplinary action.
+(B) Written policy and procedure require that within a reasonable length of time, depending on child's demeanor and behavior, the child has the cause for any disciplinary action explained to him/her and has an opportunity to explain the behavior leading to disciplinary action.

-(C) Written policy and procedure allow the facility to utilize "time out" for youth found to have violated minor rules of the detention center.
+(C) Written policy and procedure allow the facility to utilize "time out" for youth found to have violated rules of the detention center.

-(F) Written policy and procedure require that when a child has been charged with a major rule violation requiring room restriction for the safety of the juvenile or staff or other juveniles, or to ensure the security of the detention center, such confinement is reviewed by each shift.
-Within twenty-four hours, the detention center administrator or his/her designee shall review the incident of room restriction.
-During any incident of restriction extending beyond twenty-four hours, the detention center director/designee shall review once each morning and once each evening the continued need for room restriction.
-The detention center director/designee will record observations after assessing the child's general condition and attitude.
+(3) Written policy and procedures requires that room confinement is reviewed by each shift and documented.
+Within twenty-four hours, the detention center director/designee shall review the room confinement and document the continued need for room confinement.
+During any room confinement extending beyond twenty-four hours, the detention center director/disignee shall review once each morning and once each evening the continued need for room confinement and shall be documented.

-(G) Written policy and procedure provide for review of all disciplinary reports by the detention center director administrator or his/her designee to assure conformity with policies and procedures.
+(F) Written policy and procedure provide for review of all disciplinary reports by the detention center director administrator or his/her designee to assure conformity with policies and procedures.

-(H) Written policy and procedure ensure that a child shall have a right to a review of disciplinary actions by a supervisory or administrative staff member who has not been a party to the disciplinary action.
+(G) Written policy and procedure ensure that a child shall have a right to a review of disciplinary actions by a supervisory or administrative staff member who has not been a party to the disciplinary action.